GreatTOPDuDu/PyCombustion-Solver/README.md

 ## Documentation

-The code is structured as follows:
+PyCombustion-Solver implements a classical low-Mach, incompressible/reacting-flow formulation on a structured 2D Cartesian grid.
+The numerical methods are chosen to balance robustness, clarity, and pedagogical value, while remaining close to schemes used in production CFD codes.

+### Governing equations and flow model

+- **Momentum**: 2D incompressible Navier–Stokes equations with variable density, including viscous diffusion and buoyancy forcing.
+- **Scalars**: Convection–diffusion–reaction equations for temperature and species (fuel, oxidizer, products, water, NOx).
+- **Incompressibility constraint**: A pressure-projection step enforces a divergence-free velocity field, which is standard for low-Mach reacting flows where acoustics are filtered out.

+### Spatial discretization

+- **Finite-volume formulation**: All variables are stored at cell centers on a uniform grid; fluxes are evaluated at cell faces.
+- **Convection**: MUSCL/TVD schemes (Minmod, Superbee, Van Leer, etc.) are used to reconstruct face values.
+These schemes are:
+   - formally second-order accurate in smooth regions, and
+   - total-variation-diminishing (TVD), which suppresses spurious oscillations near steep gradients while keeping numerical diffusion under control.
+- **Diffusion and pressure**: Second-order centered differences are used for viscous and thermal diffusion and for the pressure–Poisson operator.
+This choice keeps the stencil simple and symmetric, which is helpful for multigrid solvers and for students reading the code.

+### Time integration and stability

+- **Explicit time stepping**: The solver uses first-order explicit (forward Euler) time integration for momentum, scalars, and chemistry source terms.
+- **CFL-based time step control**: The time step is computed from separate convective and diffusive CFL limits.
+Although first-order explicit schemes are only conditionally stable, enforcing these CFL criteria makes the method robust and easy to reason about in an educational setting.
+- **Chemistry subcycling**: Stiff chemical source terms are integrated with several smaller substeps within each global time step.
+This keeps the implementation simple (no external ODE solvers) while maintaining reasonable stability for typical laminar/diffusion-flame test cases.

+### Pressure projection and Poisson solver

+- **Projection method**: After computing an intermediate velocity without pressure, a variable-coefficient Poisson equation is solved for the pressure correction.
+The corrected velocity then satisfies the incompressibility constraint.
+- **Multigrid V-cycle**: The Poisson problem is solved using a geometric multigrid V-cycle implemented in `CBm0/numerics.py`.
+Multigrid is chosen because it is conceptually simple yet demonstrates how scalable pressure solvers are built in larger CFD codes.

+### Chemistry, thermodynamics, and transport

+- **Global reaction mechanisms**: The methane (CH4) two-step Westbrook–Dryer mechanism and a one-step global hydrogen (H2) mechanism are used.
+These global models capture key flame behavior at a fraction of the cost of detailed chemistry, making them well-suited for interactive, Python-based simulations.
+- **Thermodynamics**: Mixture properties are computed from Shomate polynomials for species heat capacities and enthalpies.
+This allows realistic temperature dependence without relying on external databases.
+- **Transport**: Mixture viscosity and species diffusion coefficients follow Wilke-type mixture rules, with options for simplified unity-Lewis-number transport.
+These models are common in low-Mach combustion solvers and keep the implementation compact.

+### Code organization

-- `CBm0/main.py`: Main solver loop (time stepping, BCs, projection, chemistry subcycling, diagnostics/output).
+- `CBm0/main.py`: Main solver loop (time stepping, boundary conditions, projection, chemistry subcycling, diagnostics/output).
 - `CBm0/numerics.py`: Finite-volume operators (TVD/MUSCL advection, diffusion, divergence, multigrid Poisson solver).
-- `CBm0/physics.py`: Thermodynamic & transport models (Shomate cp/h, mixture gas constant and density, viscosity and diffusion, optional thermo LUT, optional Le=1 transport).
+- `CBm0/physics.py`: Thermodynamic and transport models (Shomate cp/h, mixture gas constant and density, viscosity and diffusion, optional thermo lookup tables, optional Le = 1 transport).
 - `CBm0/chemistry.py`: Reaction source terms (CH4 two-step Westbrook–Dryer, global H2 one-step, optional thermal NO source).
 - `CBm0/config.py`: Simulation settings (grid, inlets, numerics/CFL, chemistry, transport/thermo presets, output options).
-- `CBm0/io_utils.py`: Output utilities (directory creation, contour plots, log-scale plots, run_config snapshot, plotting ranges). contour drawn on a log scale; near-zero values are clipped to a small positive threshold to remain compatible with logarithmic plotting
+- `CBm0/io_utils.py`: Output utilities (directory creation, contour plots, log-scale plots, run_config snapshots, plotting ranges).

+Temperature and heat-release-rate contours in the example cases are often drawn on a logarithmic scale.
+Very small positive thresholds are applied to avoid numerical issues when taking the logarithm of near-zero fields.

 ![(0 6,0 2)_t=1 5_core8_thick](https://github.com/user-attachments/assets/245977a8-2625-48ae-bacf-6bebabc9335c) ![(0 6,0 2)_t=1 5_core8_thick_HRR](https://github.com/user-attachments/assets/faf3561b-22bb-4911-b2e0-b0cd0daedd26)